slawd5127/us-state-flaggle/README.md

 #### _Search Bar / Input Box_
-  - Currently state is only recognized if you type the first letter as a capital -ie you have to type "Alabama" as "alabama" will not be recognized
+  - Currently state is only recognized if you type the first letter as a capital -ex. you have to type "Alabama" as "alabama" will not be recognized
   - make the input box and the search bar connected
     - create the input box as more of a drop down
     - currently you have to click the button to open the selection, i want it so as you start typing it automatically drops down